Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Festival of Lights in Lyon FranceTricolore - Ralf Lottig ©Muriel Chaulet

-As for the market itself, you'll find it on the Place Carnot but there's a second market, very much worth seeing, on the hills of Croix Rousse, where Lyon's artisans show off their skills.
+As for the Christmas market, you'll find it on the Place Carnot but there's a second market, very much worth seeing, on the hills of Croix Rousse, where Lyon's artisans show off their skills.

-Here's more on the Festival of Lights and the Lyon Christmas Market (site in French).
+Here's more on the Festival of Lights and the Lyon Christmas Market.

 AND WHILE YOU'RE IN LYON...